flarialmc/Flarial.Launcher.SDK/docs/Flarial.Launcher.SDK.Catalog.md

 # `Flarial.Launcher.SDK.Catalog`

 > [!TIP]
-> Consider accquiring an instance of `Catalog` & caching it globally.
+> Consider accquiring an instance of `Catalog` at startup & caching it globally.

 Provides methods to manage Minecraft versions compatible with Flarial Client.